Russian forces disperse pro-Ukraine rally, tighten control in occupied Kherson | Law-Order

 "During a peaceful pro-Ukrainian rally on Freedom Square in the city of Kherson, servicemen of the Russian armed forces used tear gas and stun grenades against the civilian population," the office of Ukraine's Prosecutor General said in a statement.
 It said it was investigating the incident, and that at least four people were wounded.

-FLAGS AND RIBBONS Regional governor Hennadiy Laguta on Tuesday said the occupation meant his administration had no choice but to leave Kherson.
-He did not say where it had gone.
+FLAGS AND RIBBONS Regional governor Hennadiy Laguta on Tuesday said the occupation meant his administration had no choice but to leave.

 Thousands of people have fled Kherson to Ukraine-controlled territory, according to the local authorities, who report power and water outages, severe shortages of food and medicines and cellphone network issues in some occupied areas.
 Footage shared on social media on Wednesday showed people rushing away from a square filled with drifting smoke.
 A loud boom rang out and a thick plume of white smoke rose into the air.
 Coughing could be heard and one person could be seen clasping their hands over their eyes.

 Reuters verified the location of the video through the configuration of the buildings which matched street view photography of Kherson.
-Two people, who told Reuters they had participated in the rally, said people were waving Ukrainian flags, chanting "Glory to Ukraine" and singing the national anthem when a large number of Russian forces turned up at the square.
+Two people, who told Reuters they had participated in the rally, said people were waving Ukrainian flags, chanting "Glory to Ukraine" and singing the national anthem when a large number of Russian forces turned up.

 Speaking by phone, former factory worker Ihor, 33, said some of the Russians first fired in the air.
 "There wasn't panic until they threw the tear gas grenade," said 18-year-old student Mykyta.

-Both men, who gave only their first names for security reasons, said they had not seen any sign of the referendum being held on Wednesday that Ukraine's southern military division had said Russia planned to stage.
-Ihor said those who remained in the city were "depressed.
+Both men, who gave only their first names for security reasons, said they had not seen any sign of the planned referendum being held.
+Ihor said those who remained were "depressed.
 People understand that they can't really do anything.
 The police are everywhere, people are stopped everywhere," he said.

 "Many Kherson residents are afraid," he said.
 "All the same, Kherson residents do not give up, they quietly go to rallies.
 They've hung up flags, blue and yellow ribbons, all in support of Ukraine."
-Russia calls its actions in Ukraine a "special operation" to disarm its neighbour and protect it from fascists.
-Ukraine and the West say the fascist allegation is baseless and that the war is an unprovoked act of aggression.
-(Additional reporting by Oleksandr Babenko; Editing by Janet Lawrence)
+(Additional reporting by Oleksandr Babenko and David Ljunggren; Editing by Janet Lawrence and Rosalba O'Brien)

 ALSO READ